akumar261089/ml-notes/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/Readme.md

 - collect more training data
 - fewer features - feature selection
-- Regularization - gentally reduce impact of parameters- small values of w by adding sum of all w in cost function resultinh reducing value of w in gradient decent
+- Regularization - gently reduce impact of parameters- small values of w by adding sum of all w in cost function result in reducing value of w in gradient decent